 Minor blemishes on your teeth can take a huge toll on the confidence you have in your smile.
-At Baltimore Dental Co., we are here to help you resolve any dental concerns you might have with our comprehensive cosmetic dentistry solutions.
-Dr. Leah Romay is your trusted cosmetic dentist in Glyndon, MD.
+At Baltimore Dental Co., we are here to help you resolve any dental concerns you might have your smile.
+We provide many comprehensive cosmetic dentistry solutions for patients who desire better looking teeth.
+Dr. Leah Romay is your trusted cosmetic dentist that offers teeth bonding in Glyndon, MD.

-With teeth bonding, Dr. Leah Romay can quickly and effectively conceal minor blemishes to restore the cosmetic appearance of your smile.
-Similar to a dental filling, teeth bonding utilizes a resin material to cover small chips, cracks, or stains on your dental structures to revitalize your smile.
+With dental bonding, Dr. Leah Romay can quickly and effectively conceal minor blemishes to restore the cosmetic appearance of your smile.
+Similar to a dental filling, this cosmetic treatment uses a resin material to cover minor tooth blemishes to improve your smile.
+This includes:

 Teeth Bonding in Glyndon, MD

 Teeth bonding is a highly effective and affordable way to transform your smile.
 It is minimally invasive and does not involve the same extensive tooth preparation as dental veneers or dental crowns.
 It is the perfect solution for younger patients who need minor tooth work done or for patients who are not ready to commit to a more permanent treatment.
 Even though it is not as durable or long lasting as other dental restorations, patients that take good care of their oral health and practice good oral hygiene can expect their bonding to last up to 10 years.

 The greatest benefit of teeth bonding is that it only requires a single dental appointment to complete.
 Dr. Leah Romay can transform your smile by color-matching the resin material to the rest of your natural teeth.
 The treatment fast, easy, and painfree.